THE PERFECT FALL IN NEW ENGLAND ROAD TRIP ITINERARY

 DAY ONE: BOSTON TO MYSTIC, CT

-Day one we arrived in Boston, grabbed our rental car and headed south towards Mystic Connecticut.
+After arriving in Boston, we picked up our rental car and headed south towards Mystic Connecticut.
 We knew we wanted to stop over for a few hours to explore Newport, Rhode Island, especially since it’s just an hour away from Boston.
 Traffic was pretty terrible getting out of Boston so it took us a couple of hours to get to Newport.
 Newport is a gorgeous coastal town best known for its Gilded Age mansions and cliff walk along the coast.
 It was starting to get dark when we arrived (remember in the Fall it gets dark close to 5p.m.) so we did a quick drive by the mansions, headed to the historic waterfront to explore the shops and grab a bite to eat.
 It was fun to see the boats heading in with just a bit of fog coming off the water.
 Trees were bright orange with color.
 Newport definitely deserves more time than what we gave it.
 After exploring downtown, we hopped in the car and headed to Mystic, Connecticut which was just an hour drive away.
 We used points to stay free in Mystic at the Hyatt Place Mystic.

 DAY TWO: EXPLORE MYSTIC, CT DRIVE TO WOODSTOCK, VERMONT

-While most people have probably heard of Mystic,Connecticut because of a popular Julia Roberts movie from the 1980’s, there is so much more than pizza in this seaside town that makes it worth a spot on your New England road trip.
+While most people have probably heard of Mystic,Connecticut because of the popular Julia Roberts movie from the 1980’s, there is so much more than pizza in this seaside town that makes it worth a spot on your New England road trip.
 It has an adorable downtown with shops right on the water and a drawbridge.

 We had dinner at Mystic Pizza the night before (because you can’t come here without doing that!) and spent the day at the Mystic Seaport Museum which is a recreation of a 1900’s Seaport village.
 We felt like we had walked back in time exploring the old cabins, school house, bank and lighthouse.
 Trees were orange and yellow and there were pumpkins everywhere!
 The museum is totally Instagrammable.
 Put this on your list and plan to spend 1-2 hours.